Published April 2018

 Was it the USA or Russia?

-That’s not as important as the fact that the USA spent millions of dollars reinventing a technology that could write in space because a ballpoint pen didn’t work, because of gravity.
+That’s not as important as the fact that the USA spent millions of dollars reinventing a technology that could write in space because a ballpoint pen couldn’t work due to the lack of gravity.

 You know what they ended up creating to solve this problem?